hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 Maximum time, as a percentage of the overall block creation time, that [plugins](../../concepts/plugins.md) can use to propose their own transactions during block creation.
-The default is `50`, meaning plugins can use up to 50% of the total block creation time.
+The default is `50`: limiting plugins to up to 50% of the total block creation time.

 ### `plugin-continue-on-error`